daos-stack/daos/docs/release/support_matrix_v2_2.md

     which is expected to be superseded by RHEL 8.6 by the end of May 2022.
-    DAOS 2.2 support of RHEL 8.6 may therefore not be available with the initial DAOS 2.2.0 release: If validation issues are discovered that require a fix, those fixes may only be provided in a DAOS 2.2.x bugfix release.
+    DAOS 2.2 support of RHEL 8.6 may therefore not be available with the initial DAOS 2.2.0 release: If validation issues are discovered that require a fix; those fixes may only be provided in a DAOS 2.2.x bugfix release.

 Links to RHEL 8 Release Notes: